-The Yeoman Inn originally called “The Waterloo” and then the “Fountain Inn” became “The Yeoman” in 1986.
+The Yeoman Inn at 67 Gay Lane was originally called “The Waterloo” and then the “Fountain Inn” became “The Yeoman” in 1986.

 John Holdsworth of Otley, Cordwainer, purchased this property in 1846 and upon his death his daughter, Susannah Renton, was admitted tenant c.1880.